-On June 14, 2018, the District's Board of Directors adopted a balanced operating budget of \$922,179,000 and a capital budget of \$1,354,894,000 for the Fiscal Year 2019.
+On June 13, 2019, the District's Board of Directors adopted a balanced operating budget of \$947,254,000 and a capital budget of \$1,419,947,000 for the fiscal year 2020 (FY20).

-The fiscal year 2019 budget for operating sources is \$4,637,000 higher than the fiscal year 2018 budget with projected operating revenue, State Transit Assistance (STA), property tax, and sales tax growth contributing to the increase despite declines in ridership.
-In fiscal year 2018 total ridership declined by 3.0% and was 4.2% below budget.
-The ridership estimate for fiscal year 2019 reflects a forecast of no growth in core system ridership, an increase in ridership due to the first full year of BART to Antioch service, and a reduction in ridership due to the 5 AM system opening as part of the Transbay Tube Seismic Retrofit Project.
-STA revenue is projected to grow by \$11,188,000 due to the passage of Senate Bill 1 (SB1), which provides for new formula-based funding sources for public transit and augments the existing STA program.
-In order to serve current crowded trains and future increases in ridership due to the opening of SVBX, the District is continuing its investment in its aging rail vehicle fleet and infrastructure and expanding shop capacity.
+The FY20 budget for operating sources is \$25,075,000 higher than the fiscal year 2019 (FY19) budget with projected sales tax revenue, property tax, STA, LCTOP, and Low Carbon Fuel Standard Program (LCFS) growth contributing to the increase despite declines in ridership and operating revenue.
+In FY19, total ridership declined year-over-year by 2.0% and was 1.4% below budget.
+The ridership forecast for FY20 reflects a decrease in weekday ridership, driven primarily by the first full year of the 5 AM system opening as part of the Transbay Tube Seismic Retrofit Project.
+Weekend ridership is also projected to decrease due to the continued downward trend of off-peak trips, impacts of the M Line 34.5 KV Cable project, and planned weekend shutdowns for track work.
+In order to address current capacity limitations and future increases in ridership due to the opening of SVBX, the District is continuing its capital investment in its aging rail vehicle fleet and infrastructure and expanding shop capacity.

-SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2018 and 2017
+SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT Management's Discussion and Analysis (Unaudited) (Continued) For the Years Ended June 30, 2019 and 2018

-The fiscal year 2019 Adopted Budget supports the District's continued efforts to reinvest in the system.
-However, limited funds were available for additional new programs as revenues are constrained due mainly to the continuing decline in ridership growth and associated passenger revenue, which comprises 87% of BART's total operating revenue.
-Sales tax revenue is estimated to increase by 4.8% (\$12,164,000) in fiscal year 2019 compared to fiscal year 2018 budget.
-Property tax revenue is budgeted to increase by 10.8% (\$4,573,000) in fiscal year 2019 compared to fiscal year 2018 budget due to continued rising property values stemming from the Bay Area's strong housing market.
-BART continues investment in our aging infrastructure in fiscal year 2019, at a level of self-help that is among the highest for a transit operator in the nation.
+The FY20 Adopted Budget supports the District's continued efforts to reinvest in the system and quality of life.
+However, limited funds were available for additional new programs as revenues are constrained due mainly to the continuing decline in ridership and associated passenger revenue, which comprises 88% of BART's total operating revenue.
+Sales tax revenue is estimated to increase by 4.6% (\$12,378,000) in FY20 compared to the FY19 budget.
+Property tax revenue is budgeted to increase by 8.2% (\$3,855,000) in FY20 compared to the FY19 budget due to continued rising property values stemming from the Bay Area's strong housing market.
+BART continues investment in infrastructure in FY20 at a level of self-help that is among the highest for a transit operator in the nation.
 Over the past five years, BART has reinvested over \$600,000,000 of operating funds into critical projects such as new rail cars and station renovation.
-The fiscal year 2019 Capital Budget also prioritizes reinvestment, with 73% of the \$1,354,894,000 budget programmed to system reinvestment projects.
+The FY20 Capital Budget also prioritizes reinvestment, with 69% of the \$1,419,947,000 budget programmed to system reinvestment projects.

 The current operating budget supplies critical funding to capital programs.
 In addition, BART's Board of Directors dedicated all incremental revenue generated from the 2014-2020 productivity-adjusted inflationbased fare increase program towards high priority capital projects, including the Rail Car Replacement Program, Hayward Maintenance Complex, and Train Control Modernization Program.
-In fiscal year 2019, this amount is budgeted at \$42,863,000.
-The fiscal year 2019 operating budget includes \$22,256,000 for "baseline" State of Good Repair allocation, which includes local match on capital grants, repair of buildings and facilities, and tools and equipment.
-The budget also includes the following smaller categories of allocations: \$3,725,000 for stations and access improvements, and \$7,611,000 for other initiatives, including control UPS renovation, information technology, Millbrae tail track, homelessness initiatives, and pigeon abatement.
-Additionally, in fiscal year 2019 the District allocated over \$30,000,000 to a variety of other uses, including fixed assets acquisition, reserves, and sustainability.
+In FY20, this amount is budgeted at \$52,166,000.
+The FY20 operating budget includes \$25,323,000 for "baseline" State of Good Repair allocation, which includes local match on capital grants, repair of buildings and facilities, and tools and equipment.
+The budget also includes the following smaller categories of allocations: \$3,904,000 for stations and access improvements including station hardening, station brightening, and quality of life efforts.
+Additionally, in FY20, the District allocated over \$18,000,000 to a variety of other uses, including fixed assets acquisition, pension stability, and sustainability.
 Despite these investments, the District must aggressively seek other funding sources to increase capital resources in order to maintain reliability.
 The BART Capital Improvement Program has identified a wide variety of system infrastructure funding needs.